 Talk to a Professional

 Speaking to a non-biased, third party like a counselor or therapist can have a profound positive impact on your mental health.
 At Resource Center, our Behavioral Health services offer a range of outpatient mental health and substance use services for youth, adults, seniors, and families.
-In an effort to make services available to everyone, the program offers flexible appointments with LGBTQ-affirmative staff.
+In an effort to make services available to everyone, the program offers flexible appointments with LGBTQIA+-affirmative staff.

 Remember, taking charge of your overall health starts with YOU.